Rope found hanging in Wallace's garage was coincidence - WHIZ News

 Wallace had successfully called for the ban of the Confederate flag and received threats.
 Fans paraded past the main entrance of the Alabama track displaying the flag, and a plane circled above the speedway pulling a Confederate flag banner that read “Defund NASCAR.”

-So NASCAR moved quickly when one of Wallace’s crew members discovered a rope that resembled a noose in their garage stall.
-The sanctioning body called in federal authorities, who ruled Tuesday it had been hanging there since at least last October and was not a hate crime.
+So NASCAR moved quickly when one of Wallace’s crew members discovered a rope shaped like a noose in their garage stall.
+The sanctioning body called in federal authorities, who ruled Tuesday the rope had been hanging there since at least last October and was not a hate crime.

 U.S. Attorney Jay Town and FBI Special Agent in Charge Johnnie Sharp Jr. said the investigation determined “nobody could have known Mr. Wallace would be assigned” to that same stall.
 NASCAR said it was the lone garage stall with a pull down rope that resembled a noose.